bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 		- civilization corrupts, getting us to value form over content
 		- examples from Greek and Roman classical sources
 			- in footnotes, hints at Americans (what's his point in this quote?)
-	- so, top honors awarded to arguments that said arts and sciences were counterproductive (from an arts and sciences academy)
+	- in other words, **top honors awarded to argument that said arts and sciences were counterproductive** (from an arts and sciences academy)
 - Rousseau wrote responses to criticisms over next few years
 	- also writes opera [[The Village Soothsayer]]
 - 1754, new contest, origins of social inequality
 	- Rousseau's more elaborate treatise, and rejected for being too long

 G&W analyze the essay:

 - odd
 - doesn't argue that human society begins in idyllic innocence
-- actually argues that first humans were good, but avoided one another because they were afraid of violence (but also ... if they were solitary, they were "radically" autonomous (G&W words))
+- actually argues that first humans were good, but avoided one another because they were afraid of violence (but also … if they were solitary, they were "radically" autonomous (G&W words))
 - as a result, State of Nature humans were solitary
 	- **so, he can argue that "society" (ongoing association between individuals) was a restraint on freedom** (ie. relationships are restriction on liberty)
 	- even language was a compromise